coderefinery/ase-workshop-2019/ase-talk.md

 * The opposite is inquisitive: *Don't be so inquisitive.
 It's none of your business.*
-* Software objects should not be inquisitive; they should be authoritative
-  - in charge  of them self.
+* Software objects should not be inquisitive; they should be authoritative, in charge  of them self.

 ???
 - Martin Fowler (Refactoring: Improving Design of Existing Code, refers